 I annually participated in the Art on the Avenue Arts and Crafts Festival in the Del Ray neighborhood of Alexandria (2014 was my 12th and last year) where I used to rent studio/workshop space from fine cabinet and furniture maker, Jeff Dahlquist.
 I am an active member of the Capital Area Woodturners, one of the largest clubs in the American Association of Woodturners.
 I am also a member of the Del Ray Artisans in Alexandria.

 In 2008 I retired from the Alexandria Library where I was Director for more than 15 years.
-I am married and have two grown children.
+I am married and have three grown children.

 What I love about woodturning is the way the wood reveals itself as I work.
 Michelangelo is reputed to have said in answer to the question about how he created his famous statue of David from a block of marble, “I just cut away everything that wasn’t David, and there he was.”
 I imagine it’s debatable whether or not Michelangelo actually said that, and I am certainly not comparing myself to him, but I feel similarly about working with wood.
 As I ‘turn” a log or block of wood over and over again in my hands I begin to feel what it might become.
 Then, as I actually begin to turn the wood on my lathe and the grain, the spalting, and the “flaws” of the wood are revealed, I feel as if the soul of the wood is coming out.
 In all of my work, I try not to get in the way of the spirit of the wood.